Skip to content

 jthread and Stop Tokens

-Honestly, when writing the previous few articles, I felt a bit uneasy using std::thread.
-Every time we had to manually join(), a moment of carelessness ended in a crash, and stopping a thread midway required rolling our own flag variables—it's 2026, and C++ thread management is still this "primitive."
-In the last article, we used std::promise and std::future to build the ability to manually control asynchronous tasks, but the underlying thread tools haven't been upgraded.
-So, in this article, we are going to address this shortcoming.
+Honestly, while writing the previous few articles, I felt quite uneasy using std::thread.
+Every time required manual join(), and a single slip-up resulted in a std::terminate crash.
+Stopping a thread mid-way required hacking together custom flag bits—it's 2026, and C++ thread management still feels this "primitive."
+In the last article, we used std::atomic and std::condition_variable to build manual async task control, but the underlying thread tools hadn't been upgraded.
+In this article, we will finally fix this shortcoming.

-Before diving in, a quick note on the environment: all code in this article is based on C++20 and requires compiler support for the <stop_token> header (GCC 10+, Clang 17+ with partial libc++ support, full support in Clang 20, and MSVC 19.28+).
-If your compiler isn't new enough, upgrade now—there are no downgrade alternatives for the features covered here.
+Before we dive in, a quick note on the environment: all code in this article is based on C++20 and requires compiler support for the <thread> header (GCC 10+, Clang 17+ (libc++ has partial support, full in 20), MSVC 19.28+).
+If your compiler isn't up to date, upgrade now—there is no fallback for the features covered here.

-C++20 finally gave us std::jthread, an automatically joining thread wrapper, along with a built-in cooperative cancellation mechanism.
-The core components of this mechanism are three classes: std::stop_source (issues stop requests), std::stop_token (checks for stop requests), and std::stop_callback (registers stop callbacks).
-They can be used independently without std::jthread, but they are most convenient when paired with it.
-In this article, we will walk through this entire toolkit.
+C++20 finally gives us std::jthread, an automatic joining thread wrapper with a built-in cooperative cancellation mechanism.
+The core of this mechanism consists of three classes: std::stop_source (issues a stop request), std::stop_token (checks for a stop request), and std::stop_callback (registers a stop callback).
+They can be used independently without std::jthread, but they work best together.
+In this article, we will thoroughly cover this set of tools.

 The Pain Points of std:🧵 A Review

-Before learning something new, let's look back at the headaches that std::thread actually causes.
-Only by understanding the pain points can we appreciate why C++20 was designed this way.
+Before learning new tools, let's look back at the specific headaches std::thread causes.
+Understanding these pain points explains why C++20 designed std::jthread the way it did.

-First, let's look at a typical problem scenario.
-The following code seems fine at first glance—create a thread, do some work, join, and we're done.
+Consider a typical problem scenario.
+The following code looks fine at first glance—create a thread, do work, join, done.

 cpp